Rate Law

 Consider a general reaction, aA + bB → cC + dD where a, b, c, d are the stoichiometric coefficients of the reactants and products.
 Therefore, the rate law for this reaction is,

-where and may or may not be equal to the stoichiometric coefficients of the reactants.
-Therefore, the rate of the reaction is equal to k [A]x [B]ywhere k is the rate constant.
+where x and y may or may not be equal to the stoichiometric coefficients of the reactants.
+Therefore, the rate of the reaction is equal to k [A]x [B]y, where k is the rate constant.

 Order of Reaction